 The Temple University Career Center offers comprehensive employment resources for students seeking internships, career positions and part-time student employment.
 The Career Center is a full-service department that provides assistance in step-by-step career planning to develop a strategy for the job search.
 The department offers computerized assessment tools, personalized mock interviews and career coaching appointments.
 They also have an extensive library of career resources, career fairs and on campus recruiting.
 For more employment opportunities please visit Temple University's Career Center.

-Federal Workforce Recruitment Program
+Federal Workforce Recruitment Program (text only version)

 The Federal Workforce Recruitment Program is a recruitment and referral program that connects federal and private sector employers nationwide with highly motivated postsecondary students and recent graduates with a disability.
 The program offers students professional development training, an interview with a federal recruiter and opportunity for a PAID summer internship.

 State Vocational Rehabilitation agencies provide a wide variety of services to assist people with disabilities secure gainful employment.
 Many students who experience significant disability-related financial need find relief from their state vocational rehabilitation agency.
 To locate the agency that serves your home state, please consult the vocational rehabilitation website.